vitar/sre/docs/110-the-model.md

 Scarcity is the driver of the model.
 When resources are unlimited, allocation produces no trade-offs, contours do not compete, and the model has no explanatory value.
 The model becomes relevant precisely where allocation to one contour reduces what is available to others.

 Allocation is the central observable.
 The model does not ask what a system intends or values — it asks where resources go.
+Among the resource types listed above, time has a specific role: it is the medium through which all allocation is enacted.
+Every act of allocation requires duration, and the pattern of allocation sustained over time produces cumulative effects — debt, potential, overhead — that shape the system's trajectory.
+The temporal dynamics of allocation are treated in System Metabolism.

 ---